paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 ## Conclusion
 Hopefully, I delivered my point.
 There's a lot more to say about this series, from the story dynamics and the character development, to the foreshadowing and the themes of the show.
 But I believe there are people[^aleczandxr] who are better at this job.

 Thanks to [Muse Asia](https://youtube.com/playlist?list=PLwLSw1_eDZl2SdSro00Nvg38MQUf-5ZL8), this anime is legally available on YouTube free of cost for most Asian countries.
-Also, [Muse India](https://www.youtube.com/playlist?list=PLaO_HkPtJoP3uVqIIpmviNjvUpNGUMM-b) has made the first six arcs as standalone videos to cater binge watchers.
+Also, they have made the first six arcs as [standalone videos](https://www.youtube.com/playlist?list=PLaO_HkPtJoP3uVqIIpmviNjvUpNGUMM-b) to cater binge watchers.
 Check out their stuff if you plan to watch the show.

 _Anyway what am I saying, we've just gotten started!_[^beginning]
 ![](/hxh/135-20-00.jpg)